Halloween Snack Idea – Chocolate Covered Garlic

 I was really excited to find instructions for roasted garlic on Simply Recipes that used a cupcake tin – if it involves my cupcake tin, I can do it!
 I followed Elise’s instructions to a tee, only instead of using olive oil, I used hazelnut oil and a little honey to make the garlic extra sweet.
 Oh, and I covered mine in chocolate!

-- 6 heads of garlic I only covered some of them in chocolate, I used others in my garlic cupcake recipe
+- 6 heads of garlic I only covered some of them in chocolate.

 - 1/4 C semi-sweet chocolate chips